top of page

 WHAT'S INCLUDED?

-This year, with support from H-E-B, we are excited to offer 6 spring kits and 6 fall kits, each with enough plants to cover a 100 sq ft area.
+This year, with support from H-E-B, we are excited to offer 6 spring kits and 6 fall kits, each with enough native plants to cover a 100 sq ft area.

-SPRING GARDEN KITS
+FALL GARDEN KITS

 All the plants you need to build out your own garden.

-Spring kits include:
+Fall kits include:

 • 3 spring bloomers